Course details

 - Describe cardiology and the professional role of the Cardiology Technologist.

-- State significant dates, people and milestones in the history of cardiology.
+- State significant dates, people and milestones in the history of Cardiology as it relates to Electrocardiography.

 - Describe the normal cardiac anatomy and physiology.